Rostyn Griffiths: Melbourne City

 On 19 July 2018, Griffiths signed a two-year deal with Melbourne City, joining the club well before the start of the 2018–19 season.

 Mumbai City

 In July 2022, Mumbai City announced the signing of Griffiths from sister club Melbourne City, on a one-yeal deal.
 On 18 August, he made his debut for the club against Indian Navy in the Durand Cup, which ended in a 4–1 win.
+Rostyn made his ISL debut versus Hyderabad FC, playing the entire game in a 3-3 draw.
+He scored his first goal for the club against ATK Mohun Bagan(now Mohun Bagan SG), following a goalmouth scuffle.
+His initial shot had hit the crossbar and bounced up, but Rostyn waited on the goal line and outjumped Vishal Kaith to head the ball into the net.
+His goal put Mumbai 2-1 up, but a late Carl McHugh equalizer ensured the game ended 2-2.
+He remained a key part of the team throughout the season, displacing club captain Mourtada Fall as the regular starting center-back, alongside Mehtab Singh, as the club went on a record-breaking 18-match unbeaten run, and won the ISL League Shield.

+Balcatta Etna

+On 1 March 2024, Griffiths signed for NPL Western Australia club Balcatta Etna.

 International career

 Griffiths has played for Australia's National under 17 team, and scored a brace on his debut against Tonga.
-While he was still playing for Blackburn, he was courted by Wales' national teams, due to a Welsh link on his Grandfather's side but, at that point, had not yet decided on his international allegiance.
+While he was still playing for Blackburn, he was courted by Wales' national teams, due to a Wales link on his Grandfather's side but, at that point, had not yet decided on his international allegiance.

 Personal life

-His younger brother, Brent Griffiths is also a professional footballer who last played for Penang in the Malaysia Super League.
+His younger brother, Brent Griffiths is a retired professional footballer who last played for Penang in the Malaysia Super League.
 The brothers were together, during their stints in the youth set up of English Premier League side, Blackburn Rovers.